umbraco/UmbracoDocs/11/umbraco-cms/reference/notifications/hot-vs-cold-restarts.md

 ## Cold start

-The **cold restart** expression is generally used for a site with ["In Memory Auto"](../templating/modelsbuilder/builder-modes.md#in-memory) mode enabled.
-This means that the startup time will be slightly slower as the NuCache needs to rebuild amongst other things.
+The **cold restart** expression is generally used for when the NuCache needs to rebuild, this wil resolve in a slower startup time, depending on the amount of content on the site.
+Generally speaking, the more content you have the longer a cold boot will take.

 ## Troubleshooting slow startup